 His achievements in the minor leagues resulted in him being called again by the Rangers as their starting goaltender.
 He was able to beat future NHL star, Johnny Bower, for this position.
 However, he had another misunderstanding with the team which resulted in him being traded to the Montreal Canadiens.
 This time it was because of his involvement in a proposed players’ union.

 His best years were with the Canadiens winning four Stanley Cups with the team in 1965, 1966, 1968 and 1969.
 He had his best season in 1968 where he followed up a Vezina-winning performance and a career-low 1.98 goals against average by going undefeated in the playoffs with eleven straight wins.

 He was coaxed out of retirement by the Minnesota North Stars recording his best season with the team in 1972 where he was second in the league with a 2.12 goals against average.
-Named to play in the 25th National Hockey League All-Star Game, Worsley was the first goaltender to have won 300 games and lost 300 games This remarkable feat was later equalled by Curtis Joseph.
+Named to play in the 25th National Hockey League All-Star Game, Worsley was the first goaltender to have won 300 games and lost 300 games.
+This remarkable feat was later equaled by Curtis Joseph.

 Worsley was inducted into the Hockey Hall of Fame in 1980.
 He was one of the last two goaltenders (the other being Andy Brown) to play in the NHL without a face mask, doing so until his final season.

 10. Richard Brodeur (Height: 1.70 m or 5 ft 7 in)

 Brodeur started his professional career with the Quebec Nordiques in the World Hockey Association.
 He played there for seven seasons helping the team win the Avco World Trophy.